 is done may vary.
 It depends on your condition and your healthcare provider's methods.

 In most cases, the procedure will follow this process:

-You may be asked to remove your clothes.
+You will be asked to remove your clothes.
 If so, you will be given a hospital gown

 to wear.
 You may be asked to remove jewelry or other objects.